InfoSecREDD/BadPS/README.md

 Want to help improve the project?
 Pull Requests Welcome!

 ## Issues?
+> [!IMPORTANT]
-Missing a Command?
+> Missing a Command?
 Found a bug?
 Let us know!
 Submit them to the [Issues](https://github.com/InfoSecREDD/BadPS/issues) section of this Repo.